 The question is, are college review centers effective?
 One of our nephews got in ACTS and was also waitlisted at Ateneo… so there goes the exam leakage rumor.

 What college review centers actually do is “refresh” your child’s memory of lessons learned throughout high school.
 According to my son, they don’t really explain things in-depth for the Package Review.
 They just sort of run through a lot of subjects in one month.
 It may be different for the Premium Review though.
 My rationale for enrolling my son was, if everyone around him was going to a college review center and he wasn’t, then he would not be able to compete on a level playing field.
 There are only so many slots in each of the top colleges.

 So should you enroll your child in a college review center?
 Even if I’m not sure it was helpful, if you have the budget for it, go.
 Like I keep saying, it’s all about competing on a level playing field.
 Though I do know some students who didn’t do college review classes but still ended up in Ateneo’s Director’s List (some of the best among ACET takers).
 Expect to shell out anywhere from P18k to P20+k for a month-long program, depending on which center you enroll in.

 Ateneo is our university of choice and we’ve already submitted the required documents for appealing my son’s waitlisted status.
 All I can do now is hope for the best.
 Or go to La Salle… lol (yeah right, not if I can help it… but that’s for another post haha).

-UPDATE as of March 28, 2018: So my son got in DLSU, had his waitlisted status change to accepted in ADMU, and well… we are still waiting for the UP results.
+UPDATE as of May 28, 2018: So my son got in DLSU, had his waitlisted status change to accepted in ADMU, and well… he failed UP.
 So I guess AHEAD was worth it?

 Like this post?
 Subscribe to this blog by clicking HERE.